The South Australian Civil and Administrative Tribunal (SACAT)

-The Tenancies Branch of Consumer and Business Services has a telephone advisory service that operates during work hours (131 882).
+The Tenancies Branch of Consumer and Business Services has a telephone advisory service that operates during work hours (telephone: 131 882).

 How applications are heard

-A party to a tenancy agreement who wishes to apply for an order must first fill out an application and pay the application fee which, as of 29 March 2015, is $69 [see South Australian Civil and Administrative Tribunal Regulations 2015 Schedule 1].
+A party to a tenancy agreement who wishes to apply for an order must first fill out an application and pay the application fee which, as of 1 July 2020 is $78.00 [see South Australian Civil and Administrative Tribunal (Fees) Regulations 2020 (SA)].

 The Tribunal has the power to require parties to attend a compulsory conference before the matter is listed for a hearing [s 50] and also has the power to refer a matter for mediation [s 51].